AppliedLogicSystems/ALSProlog/docs/docs/guide/2-Prolog-Source-Code.md

 ### 2.2.1 Consulting Program Files

 To consult a file means to read the file, load the file's clauses into the internal Prolog database, and execute any commands or directives occurring in the file.
 Reconsulting a file causes part or all of the current definitions in the internal prolog database for procedures which occur in the file to be discarded and the new ones (from the file) to be loaded, as well as executing any commands or directives in the file (again).
-See Chapter 11 (Prolog Builtins: Non-I/O) consult/1.  {ADD LINK}
+See [Chapter 11 (Prolog Builtins: Non-I/O) consult/1](11-Prolog-Builtins-Non-I-O.html#119-program-and-system-management).

 A file is consulted by the query or goal